devgithwaar/ResumeC.V./README.md

 Personal resume / Curricula Vitae of Hui-Heng Lin

 # See the uploaded PDF please
-# more details could be found at
+# More information at https://www.linkedin.com/in/res000/  and